tapasrnk/multiserver-client-server/readme.md

 ## Overview

-This is a multithreaded client-server chat application developed in C++ for Unix/Linux systems.
+This is a multithreaded client-server chat application developed in C for Unix/Linux systems.
 It allows multiple clients to connect to a central server and engage in real-time chat with each other.
 Clients can run in separate terminals, and they don't need to be on the same machine.

 ## Prerequisites

 - Unix/Linux operating system
-- C/C++ compiler (e.g., GCC)
+- C compiler (e.g., GCC)
 - Basic understanding of terminal commands

 ## How to Run